-Assuming we have finally found a single seemingly reliable custodian of our PIDs and URIs, promising 24/7 resolution and top quality metadata, should we rest content with that?
-Most serious lawyers and journalists probably would agree: it is wise not to judge by the testimony of a single witness, a single source alone.
+Assuming we have finally found a single seemingly reliable custodian for our PIDs and URIs, promising 24/7 resolution and top quality metadata, should we rest content with that?
+In law and journalism it is desirable not to judge by the testimony of only one witness or source.
 The evidence of at least two, mutually independent witnesses is generally preferred.
 Multiple resolution of any PID by several different proxy servers, as we already know, still means single parenthood, single custodianship of that lookup-table that has to be managed and updated in order for the PID to resolve as expected.
 Clark describes it as representing a stage in the evolution of PIDs, that will eventually be surpassed by a more mature age when we supply also data types to come with the PIDs, in order to make them more machine actionable .
 But we want more than that.
-We want backup custodians, relatives or friends as caretakers when the poor single parent fails duty.
+We want backup custodians, metaphorical relatives or friends as caretakers.
 Providing multiple access to, or identification of resources through PIDs, that are capable of serving as trustworthy, competent, valid independent witnesses from different moments in time, at different sites, in different places is a good idea.
 Thus, we accept that an object may have multiple PIDs.
 Ideally these multiple PIDs should get to "know about" each other as a way towards interoperability.
 This can be achieved already, e.g. by means of linked open data (LOD), sameAs-relationships and tools provided by n2t.net,unpaywall.org and the identifiers.org SPARQL endpoint referred to above.
 Multiple identifiers from different namespaces for the same object may even be desirable in order to ensure interoperability in different environments. .
 It is also in line with the principle of the semantic web known as the NUNA, Non-Unique Naming Assumption, implying that things described in RDF data can have more than one name and any object may be identified by more than one URI, serving in RDF as 'names' of things.

 However, this does not imply that any identifier, any PID is as good as the other.
 In fact, there are significant differences in quality between identifiers, particularly in terms of 'validatability' and 'meaningfulness'.
 We are getting there a bit later.

 But first, having referred to linked data and sameAs-relationships as a possible solution to achieving interoperability, what about long-term sustainability?
-Are LOD, relying heavily on URIs, fit for survival?
+Are Linked Open Data (LOD), relying heavily on URIs, fit for survival?
 Archival records for long-term preservation need to be self-sustained, carrying meaning within themselves, while the references may no longer be resolvable.
-In e-archives compliant with the OAIS-model and Trustworthy Digital Repositories standards for self-sustenance, this means that URIs lacking an inherently meaningful structure will often serve only as another set of dumb identifiers.
+In e-archives compliant with the OAIS-model and Trustworthy Digital Repositories standards for self-sustenance, this means that URI strings lacking an inherently meaningful structure will often serve only as another set of dumb identifiers.
 Unless they can import some meaning from outside, through resolution or sameAs links, such opaque, non-resolvable URIs should henceforth rather be described as "non-semantic".

 Which identifiers are FAIR enough?

-We must ask about PIDs, Persistent Identifiers, just how persistent they are really?
+Just how persistent are PIDs really?
 Even if not always resolvable, are they in general still 'findable', well distributed over the internet in time and space?
-Are they 'validatable' (e.g. through fixed string-length, pattern-recognition, restricted character set, built-in checksum, built-in type?)
+Are they 'validatable' (e.g. through fixed string-length, pattern-recognition, restricted character set, built-in checkdigit, built-in type?)
 Are they FAIR?